frontrangesolutions/EnterWorksExportsDocumentation/docs/processors.md

 ## Export types built for AD

-The following export types are built specifically for Affiliated Distributors
+The following export types are built specifically for Affiliated Distributors.
+These classes use the Core components to extract data from specific repositories, transform them based on the configuration options and create datasets in the requested formats.

  - **CategoryAttributeMetadataExportService:** Provides an extract of the category attribute metadata for the hierarchy based on Member ID or specifically requested using Export Configuration.
 Each line in the export represents one attribute of a taxonomy node.
 The following columns are included in the export:
    - TaxonomyName